- About Us

 Areas of Focus:

-Traci is at the dissertation stage of her PhD in Nursing with a Health Promotion focus at the University of Massachusetts Lowell.
-Prior to this, she received her Master of Science in Nursing, Family Nurse Practitioner and Community Health from the University of Massachusetts Lowell, and her Bachelor of Science in Nursing from Fitchburg State College.
+Dr. Alberti received her PhD in Nursing with a Health Promotion focus at the University of Massachusetts Lowell.
+Her dissertation focus was on health literacy and information seeking behaviors in an urgent care population.
+She received her Master of Science in Nursing, Family Nurse Practitioner and Community Health from the University of Massachusetts Lowell, and her Bachelor of Science in Nursing from Fitchburg State College.